joshpc/SDK-iOS/README.md

 }
 ```

-You can print a description of the entity using the description attribute :
+You can print a description of the entity using the description method :
 ```swift
 public var description: String
 {